dstanesc/FluidPatterns/doc/data-services.md

 We will investigate in the sections below how it is possible to offer uncompromising reliability when the underlying communication protocol offers no delivery guarantees (i.e. websocket).

-# Quorum and Proposal

-A shared protocol is used to establish value consensus across clients associated with a given Fluid session.

-A [Quorum](https://github.com/microsoft/FluidFramework/blob/c7c985443a1c25df9d68f06390a32981a8c3c508/server/routerlicious/packages/protocol-base/src/quorum.ts#L346) represents all clients currently within the collaboration window.
-As well as the values they have agreed upon and any pending proposals.

-The QuorumProposals [class](https://github.com/microsoft/FluidFramework/blob/c7c985443a1c25df9d68f06390a32981a8c3c508/server/routerlicious/packages/protocol-base/src/quorum.ts#L137) holds a key/value store.
-Proposed values become finalized in the store once all connected clients have agreed on the proposal.

-A quorum proposal transitions between four possible states: propose, accept, reject, and commit.

-A proposal begins in the propose state.
-The proposal is sent to the server and receives a sequence number which is used to uniquely identify it.
-Clients within the collaboration window accept the proposal by allowing their reference sequence number to go above the sequence number for the proposal.
-They reject it by submitting a reject message prior to sending a reference sequence number above the proposal number.
-Once the minimum sequence number goes above the sequence number for the proposal without any rejections it is considered accepted.

-The proposal enters the commit state when the minimum sequence number goes above the sequence number at which it became accepted.
-In the commit state all subsequent messages are guaranteed to have been sent with knowledge of the proposal.
-Between the accept and commit state there may be messages with reference sequence numbers prior to the proposal being accepted.

 # Delta Manager